offmywave011/masterconcrete/Detecting-and-drawing-contours.md

-After you have set up `ScanbotCameraView` the next logical step would be to start using contour detection and draw the results on screen.
+After you have set up the `ScanbotCameraView` the next logical step would be to start using contour detection and draw the results on screen.

 #### Some background